lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 * `#[repr(align=X)]` on a struct forces the struct to be aligned to at least `X`.
 This may in turn affect size.

 * `#[repr(C)]` on a fieldless enum makes the enum have the same ABI as a C enum with the same declaration.
 So it will have integer type-kind and the size and alignment of whatever integer type the target's C enums are desugarred to (usually `int`?).
-Note that unlike C, unspecified values are still forbidden.
+Note that unlike C, all unspecified values are still forbidden.

 * `#[repr(int)]` (where `int` is any of the primitive integer types, such as `u8`) on a fieldless enum makes the enum have the same ABI as the given integer type.
-Note that unlike C, unspecified values are still forbidden.
+This is useful for matching the ABI of `enum MyEnum: some-int-type` in C++.
+Note that unlike C, all unspecified values are still forbidden.

 * `#[repr(int)]` or `#[repr(C)]` on an enum with fields will give it [a defined C-compatible tagged union representation][really-tagged-unions].